sdelaughter/sourdough/README.md

-#CEFGW: A PID Controller for Steady Delays and High Thorughputs on Cellular Networks with Unpredictable and Highly Variable Link Capacity
+#CEFGW: A PID Controller for Stabilizing Delay while Maximizing Thorughput on Cellular Networks with Unpredictable and Highly Variable Link Capacity

 ##by Sam DeLaughter and Brandon Karpf